-Proposal 3: Ratification of CohnReznick's Appointment.
-The ratification of the appointment of CohnReznick as our independent registered public accounting firm for the 2020 fiscal year requires the affirmative vote of a majority of the votes cast by all stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
-If the selection of CohnReznick as our independent registered public accounting firm is not ratified, the Audit Committee of the Board may reconsider its selection.
+Proposal 6: Adjournment.
+The approval of the adjournment requires the affirmative vote of a majority of the votes cast by all stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.